SHlee-TDA/homological_analysis_of_neural_ode/README.md

 # Homological Analysis of Dynamical Stability in Toroidal Neural ODEs

-This repository contains the official implementation for the paper "[Your Paper Title Here]".
+This repository contains the official implementation for the paper "Homological Analysis of Dynamical Stability in Toroidal Neural ODEs
+".
 We propose a novel method to diagnose the dynamical stability of Neural ODEs trained on toroidal manifolds by applying classical theory from algebraic topology.

 Our method provides a crucial tool for verifying the safety and reliability of learned dynamical models, moving beyond standard performance metrics to analyze the model's internal, qualitative properties.